Menu

 ...

-Option B1 - Using pre-built Docker images (recommended to start with) #
+Using pre-built Docker images (easy mode) #

 • The image entry in docker-compose.release.yml will by default use the image on Docker Hub which corresponds to your chosen flavour (see step 1 above for choosing your flavour).